strimzi/strimzi.github.io/_posts/2021-05-06-broker-tuning.md

 # ...
 ```

-In Strimzi you configure these settings through the `config` property of the `Kafka` custom resource.
+In Strimzi, you configure these settings through the `config` property of the `Kafka` custom resource.
 In this post, we suggest what else you might add to optimize your Kafka brokers.

 > Some properties are [managed directly by Strimzi](https://strimzi.io/docs/operators/latest/using.html#property-kafka-config-reference), such as `broker.id`.
 These properties are ignored if they are added to the `config` specification.